hansenp/diachrscripts/README.md

 ```
 A file in enhanced interaction format that was created with the script `06_select_uir_from_uie_and_uii.py`.
 The interaction distances are taken from the second column of this file.
+The interaction distance is defined as the distance between the end of the first
+and the beginning of the first digest (in sequential order).
+The distance is currently calculated in the script `04_extract_gene_symbols_and_tss.py`.
 The third column contains the tag for the interaction category that
 is either `DI`, `UIR` or `UI`.
-Whether an interaction is *simple* or *twisted* in decided on the basis of the read
+Whether an interaction is *simple* or *twisted* is decided on the basis of the read
 pair counts in the fifth column.
 The enrichment states are taken from the sixth column.

-For each of the 44 subcategories, the script creates aa text file that contains an
+For each of the 44 subcategories, the script creates a text file that contains an
 interaction distance in each line.
 For the analysis at the interaction level,
 the following files will be created:
 ```